Best things to do in Copenhagen

 Why go?
 Everyone should visit Superkilen when in Copenhagen, if only to marvel at the unique nature of the place.
 Nature not being the operative word in this instance.
 You see, Superkilen, in the Nørrebro district, is entirely manmade and comprises three areas: black (for the market), red (for sports) and green (for picnics).
 They're very distinctive and contain 57 objects that reflect the 57 cultures that inhabit the area, including swings from Iraq, benches from Brazil, a fountain from Morocco and rubbish bins from England.

 What is it?
 Founded in 1888, Glyptoteket is a museum dedicated to the ancient cultures of the Mediterranean as well as Danish and French art from the nineteenth century.

 What is it?
-It is the tastiest place in town – an indoor food market that should be your first stop on your Copenhagen food trail.
+The tastiest place in town: an indoor food market that should be the first stop on your Copenhagen food trail.